Your contact

 General Information

-Qatar is a rich country and a member state of the Gulf Cooperation Council (GCC), a political economic organisation that includes Qatar, Kuwait, the Oman Sultanate, Saudi Arabia, Bahrain, and the United Arab Emirates.
+Qatar is a wealthy country and a member of the Gulf Cooperation Council (GCC), a political-economic organisation that includes Qatar, Kuwait, the Sultanate of Oman, Saudi Arabia, Bahrain and the United Arab Emirates.
+Compared to some Gulf countries, Qatar is a small oil producer.
+On the other hand, Qatar has the 3rd largest natural gas reserves in the world.

-It is illegal to do business in Qatar without establishing a legal presence or appointing a local agent, distributor or franchisee.
+It is illegal to do business in Qatar without establishing a legal presence or designating a local agent, distributor or franchisee.

-As a general rule, under the Foreign Investment Law, foreign shareholders cannot hold more than 49% of the shares of a Limited Liability Company.
-This obligation is waived in the case of a branch or a company established in a Free Zone.
+As a general rule, under the Foreign Investment Act, foreign shareholders may not hold more than 49% of the shares in a limited company.
+This obligation is waived if it is a branch or a company established in a Free Zone.
 There are no foreign exchange or currency regulations.
-The Qatari Riyal is indexed to the US dollar.
+The Qatari Riyal is pegged to the US dollar.

-Since 2011 the authorities have committed to a policy of diversification.
-In the long term, Qatar National Vision 2030 aims to attract foreign investors to priority sectors (including agribusiness, health, logistics, industry and education), address environmental issues (water consumption and pollution), and reform the labour market.
+Since 2011, the authorities have embarked on a policy of diversification.
+In the long term, Qatar National Vision 2030 aims to attract foreign investors to priority sectors (including agri-food, health, logistics, industry, education, etc.), address environmental issues (water consumption and pollution), and reform the labour market.

-Following the FIFA World Cup, there has been a general slowdown in terms of infrastructure projects.
-On the other hand, the rise in oil prices is giving the government more income and comfort as it repays its public debt.
+Following the FIFA World Cup, there has been a general slowdown in infrastructure projects.
+Rising oil prices, on the other hand, provide more income and comfort to the government as it repays its public debt.

-There are a number of promising economic sectors, including services, transport, agro-industry, sustainable development, fintech, agritech and tourism.
-SMEs established in the Qatar Free Zone can respond directly to public tenders.
+Many promising economic sectors including Services, Transport, Agro-industries, Sustainable Development, Fintech, Agritech and Tourism.
+SMEs established in the Qatar Free Zone have the possibility to respond directly to public tenders.

 Means of Payment & Banking Specificities